50 Best Fall Movies & Shows To Watch If You Love Autumn

 Scream (1996)

+For those looking for some classic ’90s horror, Scream (1996) is a must-watch.
 The movie follows high school student Sidney Prescott as she becomes the target of a masked killer known as Ghostface.
 Alongside her friends and local law enforcement, Sidney works to uncover the killer’s identity while trying to stay alive.

 Filled with jump scares, suspenseful sequences, and a meta-humor that will have you laughing while simultaneously gripping onto your seat, Scream is a horror movie that stands the test of time.